 Recommendations may be submitted online (preferred) or by mail.
-Submitted recommendations should be on letterhead with an original or electronic signature.
-For online recommendations, please follow the instructions in the Recommendations section of the online application.
+Submitted recommendations are required to be on letterhead with an original or electronic signature.
+For online recommendations, please follow the instructions in the Recommendations section of the online application

 Standardized test scores

 Standardized test scores are required of all Pre-Health Programs applicants.